unfoldingWord-box3/next-js-template/README.md

   - `src/common/constants.js`
   - `src/common/sendFeedback.js`

+Please refer to the [Nextjs Readme](docs/NEXTJS_README.md) for more Nextjs specific documentation.

 ## Using the Tutorials

 TBD... here point to one or more tutorials showing how to use the template to actually develop something useful...